Latest posts by Aran Davies (see all)

 - Utilize next-gen firewalls and antivirus solutions.

 - Consider using cloud computing smartly, e.g., you can use a hybrid cloud deployment.
-Here, you will store sensitive data on a private cloud, however, you can run other workloads on a public cloud.
+Here, you will store sensitive health data on a private cloud, however, you can run other workloads on a public cloud.

 - Secure your APIs using various techniques like digital signatures, encryption, authentication, quotas, throttling, secure gateways, etc.